indigo-dc/bdocker/doc/client.md

     bdocker ps [--token=XX] [--all]

 Optional parameters:
-* --token=XX or -t: Execute the action over another user token.
+* --token=XX or -t: Execute the action over other user token.
-* --all or -a: Show also the non-running containers
+* --all or -a: Show also the non-running containers.

 ### Logs